 - “Who you are and who you aspire to be"

 - “A group of people repeating behaviours"

 While we (the team here at Timetastic) are undoubtedly a small company, Timetastic has a clear culture that Gary and the team have worked hard to shape.
-It’s a pro-holiday, pro-employee, digital-first, ethical operation.
+We're a pro-holiday, pro-employee, digital-first, ethical operation.

 What is a company culture deck?

 It’s a short document, usually a slide deck.
 Think - powerpoint 😬 that defines how your culture operates (or how you want it to).
 It’s mostly for the benefit of your team, your employees, but can be put out into the public domain for some positive publicity and attracting the best candidates when you're recruiting.
 They aren’t usually made up of specific policies; they’re more like statements of intent.

-As Bretton Putter notes in his book Culture Decks Decoded, the practice of building slide decks to explain company culture became popular from a couple of big firms, starting with Netflix.
+As Bretton Putter notes in his book Culture Decks Decoded, the practice of building slide decks to explain company culture became popular from a couple of big firms, starting with Netflix culture.
 Their CEO, Reed Hastings posted their 125-page culture deck online back in 2009, and it became a bit of a thing.

 While it’s an interesting guide to working at a high-growth company, it’s surprisingly clear on their sky-high expectations of employees: “adequate performance gets a generous severance package.”
 Doesn’t sound too nice, but at least they’re clear about it - and now they’re worth billions.